 Milk and other dairy products contain a sugar or carbohydrate called lactose.
 Normally, the body breaks down lactose into its simpler components with the help of the enzyme lactase.
-Most mammals stop producing lactase when they are weaned; humans, however, continue to produce it throughout life.
-Without enough lactase, a person can have digestive problems like abdominal pain and diarrhoea.
+Most mammals stop producing lactase when they are weaned.
+Humans, however, continue to produce it throughout life.
+Without enough lactase, a person can have digestive problems like abdominal pain and diarrhoea when they consume foods containing lactose.
 This is known as lactose intolerance or lactase deficiency.

 It is rare for Caucasians to develop lactose intolerance.
 However, it is quite common among people from Asia, Africa, the Middle East and some Mediterranean countries, as well as among Aboriginal Australians.
 Up to five per cent of Caucasians and up to 75 per cent of non-Caucasians living in Australia are lactose intolerant.

 Many Australian babies are unnecessarily weaned because their irritability is wrongly assumed to be lactose intolerance.
 In reality, the severe form of this condition – known as primary lactose intolerance (where the infant does not produce lactase from birth) – is rare.

 Secondary lactose intolerance (which develops after weaning) is more common.
 This can occur temporarily after a bout of gastroenteritis, for example, but often improves after several weeks as the lining of the gut heals.

 Symptoms of lactose intolerance